 Welcome Message

-It is indeed my great honour and privilege to be re-appointed as the Chairperson of the Minimum Wage Commission (the Commission) under the Minimum Wage Ordinance (Cap.608 of the Laws of Hong Kong)This link will open in a new window (the Ordinance).
-I am very much delighted to lead the eighth term Commission to see through implementation of the new formula-based annual review mechanism of the Statutory Minimum Wage (SMW).
+It is my honour to continue serving as the Chairperson of the Minimum Wage Commission under the Minimum Wage Ordinance (Cap.608 of the Laws of Hong Kong)This link will open in a new window and witness the implementation of the new annual review mechanism of the Statutory Minimum Wage (SMW).
+With the Commission’s completion of the first review under the new mechanism, the SMW regime has achieved a milestone since its implementation.

 The Commission is chaired by a non-official, comprising three members each from the labour sector, the business sector, the academia and the Government, each with diverse professional expertise and experience.
 The Commission is tasked with the main function of, when required by the Chief Executive (CE) to do so, reporting to CE in Council its recommendation on the SMW rate.